Primary Navigation Mobile

 • Just as comfortable in the rear

-The driving position is good and the front seats offer plenty of adjustment, with heating, cooling and massaging function available.
-They don’t feel particularly plush on first acquaintance, but spend an extended period in them, and you’ll appreciate how supportive they are.
+The driving position is good and the front seats offer plenty of adjustment, with heating massaging functions included as standard, and ventilation with the top-spec GTX.
+They don’t feel particularly plush on first acquaintance but spend an extended period in them, and you’ll appreciate how supportive they are.

 Comfort is aided by the fact that there is no transmission tunnel.
 So, there is plenty of space for feet and limbs, especially in the rear passenger compartment.